 - Use your local community foundation, like the Saint Paul & Minnesota Foundation, as a resource and giving partner.

-Our gift planners will chat on the phone or meet in person with you and your professional advisor to help explore giving options.
+Our gift planners will chat on the phone with you and your professional advisor to help explore giving options.
 We are experts in our community’s needs and giving landscape — focusing on relationships, not just transactions — and will work with individuals, couples or families.